crrojas88/debugging-practice-introduction/README.md

 obstacles like errors in your code.

 "Debugging" is the process a mechanic does when you bring your car in.
-"When I start it it sounds fine, but when I hit the brakes I hear squee-squee-squee."
+"When I start it, it sounds fine.
+But when I hit the brakes I hear squee-squee-squee."
 "Debugging" is the process a repair person does when your washing machine does something "strange."